How to Catch a Nutria with a Live Trap

 Key Takeaways

 • Nutria are large aquatic rodents that are most active between dusk and sunrise.
-Their diet consists of vegetation, and they can cause severe damage to property that is near a body of water.
+They eat vegetation and can cause severe damage to property near a body of water.

 • Check the trap once in the morning and once in the evening.
-Once a nutria is caught, check with your local authorities to make sure you safely and correctly release it.
+Once a nutria is caught, check with your local authorities to ensure you safely and correctly release it.

 Questions and Answers